 Monirath was born and raised in Cambodia by a single mother who, despite being at the top of her class, was forced to withdraw from school due to financial pressures on her family.
-Moni’s mother loved learning and overcame numerous obstacles to ensure that Moni received a quality education so that his opportunities in life would not be limited.
+Moni’s mother loved learning.
+She overcame numerous obstacles to ensure that Moni received a quality education and could have better opportunities in life.
 At the age of 16, Moni moved to the U.S. to live with his father in California.
-While it was difficult to leave Cambodia, relocating to U.S. provided Moni with the means to expand his academic potential.
+It was difficult to leave home, but relocating to the U.S. would allow Moni to further expand his potential.

-First in his family to finish high school, Moni completed his B.A. at Washington University in St. Louis.
-This achievement is the result of a powerful community of teachers both in Cambodia and the U.S. who believed in him which motivated Moni to do the same for kids who share his background.
+The first in his family to finish high school, Moni completed his B.A. at Washington University in St. Louis.
+This achievement was the result of a powerful community of teachers in Cambodia and the U.S. who believed in him.
+This motivated Moni to do the same for children who share his background.

-Given his experiences growing up in Cambodia and attending six public schools, serving with Teach For America in a challenging context, and his academic background in education, Moni finds himself in a unique position to start Teach For Cambodia and dedicate his life to the mission of transforming public education in his country.
+Given his experiences growing up in Cambodia and attending six public schools, serving with Teach For America in a challenging context, and his academic background in education, Moni found himself in a unique position to start Teach For Cambodia and dedicate his life to the mission of transforming public education in his country.
 In 2015, Teach For Cambodia became a registered local not-for-profit in Cambodia and in 2018, will place the first generation of Teach For Cambodia Fellows in public schools.

 Teach For Cambodia’s vision is that one day, all children in Cambodia will have the opportunity to unleash their potential.
 We invite anyone who believes in this vision to be part of making it a reality.